Bodanel/demo-1/README.md

 - the web application ([web/index.php](web/index.php)) uses [FastRoute](https://github.com/nikic/FastRoute) for routing, and then creates and invokes the controller using PHP-DI
 - the CLI application ([console.php](console.php)) uses [Silly](http://mnapoli.fr/silly/): Silly uses the container to create and invoke the commands

-You will note that in both case, the controllers/commands are instantiated and invoked by PHP-DI: this is to benefit from dependency injection in those classes.
+You will note that in both case, the controllers/commands are instantiated and invoked by PHP-DI: this is to benefit from dependency injection in those classes.This is an updated file